Is Acrisure Stadium Grass or Turf? | Easily Explained

-Heinz Field is one of the most well known stadiums in the country.
+Formerly known as Heinz Field, Acrisure Stadium is still one of the most well-known stadiums in the country.

-In this page, we will explain whether or not Heinz Field has real grass, and if so, why they do, and how they do it.
+In this page, we will explain whether or not Acrisure Stadium has real grass, and if so, how it is maintained year-round.

-Heinz Field uses real grass, specifically Kentucky Bluegrass.
-Something that's not mentioned enough is their installation of new heating pipes, which allows the grass to be well maintained during the colder parts of the year.
+Acrisure Stadium uses real grass, specifically Kentucky Bluegrass.
+Something that's not mentioned enough is their installation of new heating pipes, which allows the grass to be well-maintained during the colder parts of the year.

 The field is a total of 2.2 acres of bluegrass, which is made up of: